cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis.markdown

      ...
     (Note: this is with Spark 1.1.0)

-Given this bug, I did not see a way to use SparkSQL to support a data type suitable for money operations, so I skipped treated the amounts as floats.
+Given this bug, I did not see a way to use Spark SQL to support a data type suitable for money operations, so I treat the amounts as floats.
 In production, I'd have probably investigated more what I was doing wrong or moved to the Hive interface for Spark SQL.

 Top Payment Reasons by Number of Payments
 ---